juandefelix/rails_makeup_scheduler/README.md

 A user with admin privileges is allowed to delete cancellations.
 **Need to:**
  - Need to rewrite the tests for the new signed_in? method.
- - Write tests for a user taking a cancellation.
+ - Write acceptance tests for a user taking a cancellation.